marcpinet/marcpinet/README.md

 💻 I mainly use GitHub to compare myself over time, to see my improvements.
 I also upload personal and school projects which I enjoyed working on.

+🥸 By the way, I have a blog where I share what I think can be useful or interesting.
+You can read more [here](https://marcpinet.me/).

 # 💾 Programming languages — I mean, those I like :)

 <table>